 With the currently agreed methodology, it is only possible to provide one price per bid independently of in which market - Nordic balancing market or special regulation regime - the bid is activated.
-Market participants will therefore adjust their bidding strategy according to expectations of a need for countertrade or not.
-If special regulation is chosen as a countertrade model, it would be advised to consider an alternative settlement, and separating the marginal price bids with the pay-as-bid, see section 3.2.
+Market participants will therefore adjust their bidding strategy according to expectations of a need for countertrade or not, see section 4.3.
+If special regulation is chosen as a countertrade model, it could be worthwhile to consider modifications to the auction design.
+An alternative settlement, such as separating the marginal price bids with the pay-as-bid, see section 4.2.
 There are several ways to solve this, for example allowing two prices (one marginal-price if the bid is used for balancing, one pay-as-bid if the bid is used for special regulation) for the same bid.
 Another way would be to "split" the merit order curve, and to handle bids used for balancing according to marginal price, and the same for the part of the bids used for special regulation.
-However, as Energinet is part of the common Nordic market, a change in the system will have to be harmonized and agreed with the Nordic TSOs.
+However, it would not be possible to completely avoid the arbitrage effect, as they arise due to the fundamental fact that regulating power bids in DK1 would get an additional value through the frequent use of special regulation.
+Moreover, as Energinet is part of the common Nordic market, a change in the system would have to be harmonized and agreed with the Nordic TSOs.